 We, as citizens, have the constitutional right to freedom of speech; however, as addiction treatment professionals, we have an ethical responsibility to represent our field, our colleagues and our facilities, in both our professional and personal lives, with respect, courtesy, sensitivity and fairness.
 When we lose sight of this responsibility, our boundaries loosen, and that can lead to ethical violations in the form of dialogues that are inappropriate, insensitive to colleagues and hurtful to clients.

 Most ethical standards and confidentiality laws have not really caught up with what is taking place in the world of social networking.
-But, the NAADAC Code of Ethics was revised in 2011 and offers guidelines by which we as treatment professionals can determine the ethical implications of our social media involvement:
+But, the NAADAC NCC AP Code of Ethics was revised in 2016 and offers guidelines by which we as treatment professionals can determine the ethical implications of our social media involvement.
+In the previous NAADAC Code of Ethics, in the Introduction, it states:

 We have a lot of power as professionals.
 Often, we don’t understand just how much power we have in the lives of clients.
 When we make public our opinions and beliefs, particularly in a manner that comes across as forceful, it is no longer just a matter of debate or discourse.
 Our opinions are seen as having more value and authority by our clients.
 We must be extremely careful what we say, how we say it and where we say it.